Bhashit/bhashit.github.io/_posts/2014-06-04-better-jquery-ajax-with-es6-generators.markdown

 ```

 Again, this is not very hellish; not pretty either.
 Things are made a bit easy by [`jQuery.when`][jQueryWhen].
 However, it's far from the normal flow of code that programmers are generally used to.
 We don't have `try-catch` and we handle the errors through callbacks.
 We might need one error handling callback for each asynchronous operation.
-You might still need additional error handling when dealing with the results of a successful asynchronous operations.
+You might still need additional error handling when dealing with the results of successful asynchronous operations.
 For ex. trying to parse the response of a request could throw an exception and you might need a `try-catch` for that.
 So, your error handling code would be a huge mess of error-callbacks and possibly multiple `try-catch` blocks.

 ## Generators to the rescue